 Step 7: Reports

 To view your Recommend scenario's performance, go to the REPORTS section on the progress bar.
 Here you will find the main metrics such as Engagement revenue, Sent, Opened, Clicked, Orders, Orders with Coupon, Unsubscribed, and CTR.
+Please note it is possible to filter the results by date and message.

 Need more help?